ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 ### Tournament Rules

 1. The osu!
 World Cup is a country-based team tournament played on the osu! game mode.
-   - While this competition is planned as a 4 versus 4 setup, this may change depending on the amount of incoming registrations.
+   - While this competition is planned as a 4 versus 4 setup, this may change depending on the number of incoming registrations.
 2. Beatmap scoring is based on Score V2.
 3. The beatmaps for each round will be announced by the map selectors in advance on the Sunday before the actual matches take place.
 Only these beatmaps will be used during the respective matches.
    - One beatmap will be a tiebreaker beatmap.
 This beatmap will only be played in case of a tie. **The only exception to this is the Qualifiers pool.**